HITECHCRIME/HC_SG140_Satsu_MOTH_X_SATSU_EP/README.md

 bad breed ?

 OPTION_
-esta claro                                ?          is clear creas blotas en estoma                              you create blots in stoma,
-                                                     i'll vomit to get clear
+esta claro                                ?         is clear creas blotas en estoma                              you create blots in stoma, TRANSLATE                                           i'll vomit to get clear

-OPTION_

 Transition from Satsu will begin in a similar fashion, slow chant but mix some fast rap into it.
 Ghostmane style perhaps?
 Try.